Linda Yamane

-Linda Yamane (born 1949) is an Rumsien Ohlone artist and historian, and has reconstructed and "almost singlehandedly revived" the Rumsien language, Rumsien basket-making methods, and other Rumsien traditions.
+Linda Yamane (born 1949) is an Rumsien Ohlone artist and historian who has reconstructed and "almost singlehandedly revived" the Rumsien language, basket-making methods, and other Rumsien traditions.

 Family life

-Yamane was born in 1949 in San José, CA. The daughter of a Spanish-Basque father and a Rumsien-Spanish mother, Yamane's grandmother—Beatrice Barcelona Reno—lived with her family when she was young.
+Yamane was born in 1949 in San Jose, California.
+Yamane's grandmother, Beatrice Barcelona Reno—daughter of a Spanish-Basque father and a Rumsien-Spanish mother — lived with her family when she was young.
 By the time Yamane's grandmother had reached adulthood, scholars and the federal government had already declared the various peoples comprising the Ohlone extinct.
-Thus, her grandmother was able to tell her stories reaching back to the late 1800s, and could teach her a bit about medicinal plant uses, but could not really teach her precisely about Rumsien culture.
+Her grandmother was able to tell her stories reaching back to the late 1800s, and could teach her a bit about medicinal plant uses, but could not teach her about Rumsien culture.

-As a result, Yamane was able to trace her family back to the 1770s, including to Josef Manuel Higuera, one of the original settlers who as part of the planned creation of San Jose, California's first Spanish civilian city, in 1777.
-Growing up, Yamane could also identify Margarita Maria a woman from Tucutnut, the largest village of the Rumsen local tribe of the Carmel Valley in the 1770s.
+As a result of her grandmother's stories, Yamane was able to trace her family back to the 1770s, including to Josef Manuel Higuera, one of the original settlers who planned the creation of San Jose, California's first Spanish civilian city, in 1777.
+Growing up, Yamane could also identify Margarita Maria, a woman from Tucutnut, the largest village of the Rumsien local tribe of the Carmel Valley in the 1770s.
 She was given that name when baptized by priests at the mission in 1773.
 However, she had heard neither the term "Rumsien" nor "Ohlone" until she was in her 30s.

-Yamane married local historian and former curator of the Monterey History & Maritime Museum, Tim Thomas.
-She has a son.